 ELM-MSN: Healthcare Administration and Leadership

 The entry-level master’s option in healthcare administration and leadership prepares nurses for early to mid-level management and leadership roles in myriad healthcare settings.
-Students will acquire the knowledge and skills necessary to lead and manage a team of healthcare providers in organizations, functioning in areas such as operations management, project management, and healthcare consulting.
-The program emphasizes competencies needed for graduates to apply for the American Nurses Credentialing Center (ANCC) and American Organization of Nurse Executives nurse leadership certifications through examinations.
+Students acquire the knowledge and skills necessary to lead and manage a team of healthcare providers in organizations, functioning in areas such as operations management, project management, and healthcare consulting.
+The program emphasizes competencies needed for graduates to apply for the American Nurses Credentialing Center (ANCC) and American Organization of Nurse Executives (AONE) nurse leadership certifications through examinations.

 |GNRS 506||Spiritual Concept Analysis in Health Care||3|